animeavi/pleroma/docs/docs/configuration/cheatsheet.md

 * `transparency_exclusions`: Exclude specific instance names from MRF transparency.
 The use of the exclusions feature will be disclosed in nodeinfo as a boolean value.
 * `transparency_obfuscate_domains`: Show domains with `*` in the middle, to censor them if needed.
 For example, `ridingho.me` will show as `rid*****.me`
 * `policies`: Message Rewrite Policy, either one or a list.
 Here are the ones available by default:
+    * `Pleroma.Web.ActivityPub.MRF.NoOpPolicy`: Doesn’t modify activities (default).
+    * `Pleroma.Web.ActivityPub.MRF.DropPolicy`: Drops all activities.
+It generally doesn’t makes sense to use in production.
     * `Pleroma.Web.ActivityPub.MRF.ActivityExpirationPolicy`: Sets a default expiration on all posts made by users of the local instance.
 Requires `Pleroma.Workers.PurgeExpiredActivity` to be enabled for processing the scheduled delections.
       (See [`:mrf_activity_expiration`](#mrf_activity_expiration))
     * `Pleroma.Web.ActivityPub.MRF.AntiFollowbotPolicy`: Drops follow requests from followbots.
 Users can still allow bots to follow them by first following the bot.
     * `Pleroma.Web.ActivityPub.MRF.AntiLinkSpamPolicy`: Rejects posts from likely spambots by rejecting posts from new users that contain links.
-    * `Pleroma.Web.ActivityPub.MRF.DropPolicy`: Drops all activities.
-It generally doesn’t makes sense to use in production.
     * `Pleroma.Web.ActivityPub.MRF.EnsureRePrepended`: Rewrites posts to ensure that replies to posts with subjects do not have an identical subject and instead begin with re:.
-    * `Pleroma.Web.ActivityPub.MRF.FollowBotPolicy`: Automatically follows newly discovered users from the specified bot account.
-Local accounts, locked accounts, and users with "#nobot" in their bio are respected and excluded from being followed.
     * `Pleroma.Web.ActivityPub.MRF.ForceBotUnlistedPolicy`: Makes all bot posts to disappear from public timelines.
     * `Pleroma.Web.ActivityPub.MRF.HellthreadPolicy`: Blocks messages with too many mentions.
       (See [`mrf_hellthread`](#mrf_hellthread))
     * `Pleroma.Web.ActivityPub.MRF.KeywordPolicy`: Rejects or removes from the federated timeline or replaces keywords.
 (See [`:mrf_keyword`](#mrf_keyword)).
     * `Pleroma.Web.ActivityPub.MRF.MediaProxyWarmingPolicy`: Crawls attachments using their MediaProxy URLs so that the MediaProxy cache is primed.
     * `Pleroma.Web.ActivityPub.MRF.MentionPolicy`: Drops posts mentioning configurable users.
 (See [`:mrf_mention`](#mrf_mention)).
-    * `Pleroma.Web.ActivityPub.MRF.NoOpPolicy`: Doesn’t modify activities (default).
     * `Pleroma.Web.ActivityPub.MRF.NoEmptyPolicy`: Drops local activities which have no actual content.
        (e.g. no attachments and only consists of mentions)
     * `Pleroma.Web.ActivityPub.MRF.NoPlaceholderTextPolicy`: Strips content placeholders from posts